 - All records that are generated as part of following these procedures with be kept and maintained in accordance with the Records Management Policy of the University of Melbourne.

 - The process of review, investigation and action will be impartial.
-The Client Services Coordinator will follow procedure to ensure fairness to all parties.
+The Program Manager, Engagement and Outreach will follow procedure to ensure fairness to all parties.

 - Incidents may be resolved with warnings, suspensions or bans from accessing the Reading Room services.

 - Australian Human Rights Commission Act 1986 (Cth)

 - Equal Opportunity Act 2010 (Vic)